n2o/DPB-Remscheid/README.md

 Get into `app/config/` and create a copy of `database_default.php` and `mail_default.php`.
 Name the copies `database.php`, `mail.php` and configure them.

+### Seed Database

+To seed your database with sample input, type:

+    php artisan db:seed

 ## Make sure app/storage is writable by your web server.

 If permissions are set correctly: